 The gases shall meet the requirements of paragraph 4.8. of Annex 7 to the 07 series of amendments to UN Regulation No. 83.

 4.8.
-Additional Equipment

-The additional equipment shall meet the requirements of paragraph 4.9. of Annex 7 to the 07 series of amendments to UN Regulation No. 83.

-4.9.
-Auxiliary canister

-The auxiliary canister should be identical to the main canister but not necessarily aged.
-The connection tube to the vehicle canister shall be as short as possible.
-The auxiliary canister shall be fully-purged with dry air prior to loading.

-4.10.
-Canister weighing scale
+Carbon canister weighing scale for depressurisation puff loss overflow measurement

-The canister weighing scale shall have an accuracy of ±0.02 g.
+The carbon canister weighing scale shall have an accuracy of ±0.02 g.

-5. Procedure for canister bench ageing and PF determination
+5. Procedure for carbon canister bench ageing and PF determination

 5.1.
-Canister bench ageing
+Carbon canister bench ageing

-Before performing the hot soak and diurnal losses sequences, the canister shall be aged according to the procedure described in Figure A1/1.
+Before performing the hot soak and diurnal losses sequences, the carbon canister shall be aged according to the procedure described in Figure A1/1.

 Figure A1/1

-Canister bench ageing procedure
+Carbon canister bench ageing procedure

 5.1.1.
 Ageing through exposure to temperature cycling

-The canister shall be cycled between temperatures from -15 °C to 60 °C in a dedicated temperature enclosure with 30 minutes of stabilisation at -15 °C and 60 °C. Each cycle shall last 210 minutes (see Figure A1/2).
+The carbon canister shall be cycled between temperatures from -15 °C to 60 °C in a dedicated temperature enclosure with 30 minutes of stabilisation at -15 °C and 60 °C. Each cycle shall last 210 minutes (see Figure A1/2).

 The temperature gradient shall be as close as possible to 1 °C/min.
-No forced air flow should pass through the canister.
+No forced air flow should pass through the carbon canister.

 The cycle shall be repeated 50 times consecutively.
 In total, this procedure lasts 175 hours.